 Myhrtoolkit provides easy administration and comprehensive tracking of employee sickness absence.
-To access the absence management facilities, navigate to.
+To access the absence management facilities, navigate to Config.
 This guide will show you how to complete common absence related tasks.

-From thearea, navigate to > link.
+From the Config area, navigate to Access rights > Absence managers link.
 Due to the nature of sickness absence, myhrtoolkit restricts the availability of this information within an organisation.

 As outlined in the guidance on the page, sickness absence is classified as sensitive personal data as defined by the GDPR, we recommend paying attention to the additional notes given on the page.